uviclibraries/taguette/cloud-analysis.md

 1. Create a free account at the [**Word Art**](https://wordart.com/){:target="_blank"} website.

-   **Note:** If you have just completed “Activity 4 – Excel Activities” in this workshop, you can skip Steps 2-4 and proceed directly to Step 5.
+   **Note:** If you have just completed “**Activity 4 – Excel Activities**” in this workshop, you can skip Steps 2-4 and proceed directly to Step 5.

-2. Log in to Taguette where you see your documents and select the **highlights tab**.
+2. **Log in to Taguette** and open your project so you can see your uploaded documents.

-3. Next click on the **See all highlights** button to view summaries of all of the passages that you coded.
+3. Select the **Highlights** tab, then click “**See all highlights**” to view a summary of all the passages you have coded.
 ![See all highlights](/images/taguette-cloud-01.png)

 4. **Exporting your Passages in Preparation for Writing Up Your Research**: Exporting all your Passages with their Codes - You can export all your work back to your computer to facilitate the synthesis and write up of your coded data.